foxdoubt/foxdoubt.io/content/blog/smart-techniques-dumb-css/index.md

 #### **What's the problem?**

 I'm impressed by the smartness of this approach and appreciate the vendor prefixing for the `Container` class.
-But I can't picture how I'd use this technique to organize a higher level vision for a presentation layer without adding a ton of logic in JavaScript.
-Even in its simplest form, Emotion/Styled Components code deeply couples an app's design with its functionality, which I think is a bad thing.
+But I can't picture how I'd use this technique to organize a higher level presentation layer without adding a ton of logic in JavaScript.
+Even in its simplest form, Emotion/Styled Components code deeply couples an app's design with its functionality.

 <h4 class="blog-subtitle uppercase bold">JSS</h4>

-What's cool about <a href="https://cssinjs.org" target=_blank>JSS</a> is that it considers the available styling options out there, e.g, Sass, PostCSS, Styled Components, etc., and tries to integrate as much of those functionalities as it can via an impressive plugin ecosystem.
-I find their <a href="https://cssinjs.org/from-sass-to-cssinjs" target=_blank>From Sass to CSS-in-JS</a> presentation especially thought-provoking.
+What's cool about <a href="https://cssinjs.org" target=_blank>JSS</a> is that it considers the available styling options out there, e.g, Sass, PostCSS, Styled Components, etc., and tries to integrate as much of their functionalities as it can via an impressive plugin ecosystem.
+Also, I found their <a href="https://cssinjs.org/from-sass-to-cssinjs" target=_blank>From Sass to CSS-in-JS</a> presentation very cool and thought-provoking.

 The API is quite extensive, but the gist is that you write styles in plain JavaScript and inject them into your React components with `createUseStyles` from `react-jss`: